Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

 The parameters are sampled in a 2D parameter space $ [0.01, 0.04] \times [0.025, 0.075]$ via Latin hypercube sampling, leading to $n_p=126$ parameter samples, i.e., $\boldsymbol{\mu}_i=(\varepsilon_i, c_i)^T, i=1, \ldots, 126$.
 Given any sample $\boldsymbol{\mu^*} = (\varepsilon^*, c^*)^T$ of $\boldsymbol{\mu}$, we obtain the data from numerically solving the discretized system with fixed time step size $\Delta t=0.01$, resulting in a solution sequence with 500 time steps.
 The sequence of each output can be straightforwardly extracted from the solution sequence.
 The training, validation, and testing data are divided according to the parameter samples as $n_{p_{train}}=108$, $n_{p_{validate}}=12$ and $n_{p_{test}}=6$.
-To train iSTFT, the outputs at the first time instance $\boldsymbol{y}(t_1, \boldsymbol{\mu})$ are treated as the past observed outputs.
-The outputs $\boldsymbol{y}(t_j, \boldsymbol{\mu})$, $j = 2 \ldots 500$, in the following 500 time instances are to be predicted by iSTFT.
+To train SE-TFT, the outputs at the first time instance $\boldsymbol{y}(t_1, \boldsymbol{\mu})$ are treated as the past observed outputs.
+The outputs $\boldsymbol{y}(t_j, \boldsymbol{\mu})$, $j = 2, \ldots, 501$, in the following 500 time instances are to be predicted by SE-TFT.
 In the training phase, the time sequence corresponding to each parameter sample is not further divided into subsets.
-Training iSTFT takes 8000 epochs without early stopping.
-Some other hyperparameters used in training iSTFT are listed in \Cref{tab:hyper_FHN}.
-Again, iSTFT predicts both the output sequences at all testing parameter samples in one step and takes 4.05\si{s} in total.
+Training SE-TFT takes 8000 epochs without early stopping.
+Some other hyperparameters used in training SE-TFT are listed in \Cref{tab:hyper_FHN}.
+Again, SE-TFT predicts the output sequences at all future time instances in one step for any testing parameter.